Home > Recipes > Easy and Quick Turkey Lettuce Wraps

 • Add turkey and break apart into crumbled pieces.
 Allow turkey to cook for 5-7 minutes until it's cooked through then drain of any excess liquid.

-• Add coconut aminos, sriracha, rice vinegar, garlic, ginger, and stir to combine.
+• Add coconut aminos, sriracha, rice vinegar, garlic, ginger, tamari, and stir to combine.
 Allow to cook for 3-5 minutes or until meat starts to absorb liquid.

 • Add red pepper, water chestnuts, and pepper and stir to combine.